mendymichaeli/WeatherApp/README.md

 Weather Mini-App
-React - get your weather by your location using API
+React - get your current weather by your location using API